Part 3

 It Captivated Millions

 Songwriters Benj Pasek and Justin Paul were hired for the film The Greatest Showman (P.T.
 Barnum) in 2013.
 The first song they submitted was "A Million Dreams."
 Their final song submitted was the most difficult, both to write and to sing, and it was the last of several previous ones they had written for the Jenny Lind American debut scene.
-Loren had been the reference track singer for the female roles, providing all of the demo recordings.
+Loren had been the reference track singer for the female roles, providing most of the demo recordings.
 When asked if she felt she could provide a demo track for this difficult final piece, she answered that she could.
 Upon doing so, "Never Enough" was approved for the scene below, with actress Rebecca Ferguson portraying Europe's "Swedish Nightingale", Jenny Lind.
 The result was a viewing and listening experience to rival any in musical film history, one such rival actually being another song within the same film.
 It's only fitting that we revisit the film's modernized version of Jenny Lind's actual New York debut in 1850.
 I remember the chills and surge of emotion I felt as I watched it.
 I later shared it with a theatrical client/friend, and I saw the same reaction in him.
 With the elegantly attired Lind (Ferguson) shown from behind, from offstage, and from the audience's view, the ones that seem to best define the moment are the cutaways to Barnum (Hugh Jackman) offstage, and his family in the upper left box seats.
 In those scenes, we see not only their stunned looks, reflecting the same from the entire audience, but also the tender moment of his youngest daughter absorbing every detail through her binoculars.
 This standout moment in the film brought tears to many who had watched up to that point, and eventually to many who watched the streams of only this scene's performance.

 Click Button